sushilsridhar/cs-fundamentals/cn/README.md

 eg: Computer, phone, TV - all connected to single wifi have same Public IP address, which is used to connect to internet

 # MAC
-mac address - unique address in hardware of a computer to identify MAC addresses are used in the medium access control protocol sublayer of the data link layer.
+any part of the system, that comes in contact with internet has MAC address mac address - unique address in hardware of a computer to identify MAC addresses are used in the medium access control protocol sublayer of the data link layer.
 As typically represented, MAC addresses are recognizable as six groups of two hexadecimal digits, separated by hyphens, colons, or without a separator.